vaibhav-raj/nodejs-interview-questions/README.md

 ### Key Features

-- **Asynchronous & Non-Blocking**: Ideal for handling a myriad of concurrent connections with efficiency.
+- **Asynchronous & Non-Blocking**: Efficiently handles concurrent connections without waiting.
-- **V8 Engine**: Powered by Google's V8, Node.js boasts top-tier JavaScript execution.
+- **Fast Execution with V8 Engine**: Built on Google's V8 JavaScript runtime engine for fast code execution.
-- **Libuv Library**: Ensures consistent performance across platforms and assists in managing I/O operations.
+- **Unified Language (JavaScript)**: Promotes code reuse and consistency by using JavaScript on both server and client sides.
-- **NPM**: A vast package ecosystem simplifies module management and deployment.
+- **NPM**: Robust package manager with a vast ecosystem of open-source libraries and modules.
-- **Full-Stack JavaScript**: Allows for unified server and client-side code in JavaScript.
+- **Community Support**: Large and active developer community provides resources, libraries, and tools.

 ### Use Cases

 - **Data Streaming**: Suited for real-time streaming of audio, video, and lightweight data.